dondreytaylor/cointracker-explorer/README.md

 To communicate with backend endpoints, I created a dedicated service called `BlockchainCOM` which defines any and all endpoints used by the frontend.
 More information about endpoints in the following section.

-> **Please Note**: There are some aspects of the frontend that I was unable to polish due to time constrant such as: validaton on the search and add address fields, and preventing non-BTC addresses from being added.
+> **Please Note**: There are some aspects of the frontend that I was unable to polish due to time constrants such as: validaton on the search and add address fields, and preventing non-BTC addresses from being added.

 ###  Backend Development Decisions